amy-tramontozzi/hotel-bookings/README.md

+# Hotel Bookings Database Development & Predictive Cancellation Modelling

+## Overview
-This project was undertaken as the final project for the Data Engineering course of the MS Applied Data Science program at the University of Chicago.
-The goal is to create and store a dataset that enables prediction of hotel booking cancellations for a hotel in Lisbon based on weather, customer, and event data.
-Weather data is scraped using OpenWeather's public API in Juyter Notebook.
-Datasets are cleaned in R and dimensionally modeled in SQL.
-Visualizations are created in Tableau.
+The objective of this project is to create and store a dataset that can be used to predict hotel booking cancellations for a hotel in Lisbon, utilizing data from multiple sources, including weather, customer, and events.

+## Contents
+- **Data Files**: Includes all compiled datasets used in the analysis.
+- **`clean.R`**: Scripts to clean, merge, and preprocess the datasets.
+- **`hm_dim_ddl.sql`**: Defines the schema and creates the fact and dimension tables for the dataset, including tables such as Bookings_Fact, Customers, Hotels, Weather, and Events.
+- **`hm_dim_ddl.sql`**: Loads cleaned data into the Snowflake schema using SQL INSERT INTO statements, ensuring that the data is properly populated in the respective tables.
+- **`Lisbon weather.ipynb`**: Scrapes weather using OpenWeather's public API in Juyter Notebook.